ivanov-slk/virtualization-set-up/README.md

 ### `packer` virtual machine images

-Packer is used to create a virtual machine image for `vagrant` (.box file) with a basic stack of packages for working as a kubernetes node.
+Packer is used to create a Ubuntu server virtual machine image for `vagrant` (.box file) with a basic stack of packages.

 ### Kubernetes cluster